 - Lessens possibility of injury or attacks since screening can identify aggressive dog breeds or prior incidents of biting other residents or pets.
 Landlords can reasonably reject applicants in cases of known aggression.

-- Upholds community rules and regulations by only accepting pets meeting requirements like licensing, vaccinations, no restricted breeds, etc. Screening allows verification of compliance.
+- Upholds community rules and regulations by only accepting pets meeting requirements like licensing, vaccination records, no restricted breeds, etc. Screening allows verification of compliance.

 - Helps avoid discriminatory denials or evictions down the road.
 Standardized screening procedures applied evenly to all pet-owning applicants reduces fair housing risks.